Five Year Plan Provides Roadmap for Success

 - Identify evaluation metrics for each objective

-- Determine an implementation process and an appropriate update cycle for the plan
+- Determine an implementation process and an appropriate update cycle

 DCCB Strengths & Opportunities